 - After the process, the woman should rest in the same position for half an hour and then she can continue her normal routine.

-At-home AI accuracy
+At-home AI success & risks

 At-home artificial insemination is not considered to be a medical technique because it requires no qualified professional.
 Moreover, it is performed in the private sphere and there are no studies that calculate the success rates of this assisted reproductive technology.